Dysnomia-Studio/Dysnomia-Studio.github.io/_i18n/en/_posts/2022-04-09-install-steam-demo-along-with-game.md

 Type `app_install DEMO_ID` while replacing *DEMO_ID* by your app id, for example `app_install 1766570`.

-## Have fun !
+## Have fun!

-You should now have both game and demo in your game library !
+You should now have both game and demo in your game library!
 (And it will update as a normal game)

 ![](/assets/img/2022-04-09_steam_demo+game.webp)